Lecture: Spiritual Democracy, Jung, and the American Psyche

 In the lecture, Steven will discuss the background of this idea in Native American history, shamanism, and 19th century American poetry.

 During the morning, Steven will extend the ideas from the lecture and deepen understanding through an in-depth exploration of the concept in the psychology of William James and Jung’s analytical psychology.
-He will provide contemporary examples from dream material; and help us understand how to relate this notion to our practical lives, writing, activism, and clinical practice, and will open the discussion up for participation
+He will provide contemporary examples from dream material; and help us understand how to relate this notion to our practical lives, writing, activism, and clinical practice, and will open the discussion up for participation from the group.

 In the afternoon, Lori Goldrich will review Jung’s method of active imagination and Whitman’s technique of “vocalism” and facilitate some practical experiential exercises utilizing these methods to further embody and enliven the vision of Spiritual Democracy.
 This will provide an opportunity to deepen our own visions of Spiritual Democracy for purposes of personal and cultural transformation.